-Servus Credit Union Ltd.'s (Servus or the credit union) 2013 annual report consists of two parts:

-- 1. Management's Discussion & Analysis and Consolidated Financial Statements for the year ended October 31, 2013, which detail our credit union's financial and operating results.
-This document is available upon request or online at servus.ca. - 2.
-A narrative overview of Servus Credit Union in 2013, available online at servus.ca/2013.
+Servus Credit Union Ltd.'s (Servus or the credit union) 2014 annual report consists of Management's Discussion and Analysis and Consolidated Financial Statements for the year ended October 31, 2014, which details our credit union's financial and operating results.
+This document is available upon request or online at servus.ca.